 Center-Based Remote Scenarios

 If a program site is open, providers are expected to provide in-person services.
-Remote services can be provided under the following conditions:

-The center has been closed temporarily for a quarantine period
+Remote services can be provided if the center has been closed temporarily for a quarantine period, or to enhance any supplemental in-person services.